 The Company recorded goodwill and other intangible assets as a result of business acquisitions during 2000 and 2005.
 The Company also acquired license rights from the Massachusetts Institute of Technology in 1999.
 In 2005, the Company recorded goodwill of \$96.3 million and other intangible assets of \$43.2 million as a result of the acquisition of Speedera.
+During the three months ended September 30, 2006, the Company made a purchase accounting adjustment to reflect the deferred tax assets and liabilities recorded as a result of filing the final pre-acquisition income tax return for Speedera.
+As a result, the Company increased its net deferred tax assets by \$1.1 million mainly due to an increase in the federal and state research and development credits, which resulted in a reduction of goodwill.

-The change in the carrying amount of goodwill recorded as a result of the Speedera acquisition during the three and six months ended June 30, 2006 was as follows:
+The change in the carrying amount of goodwill recorded as a result of the Speedera acquisition during the three and nine months ended September 30, 2006 was as follows:

-(In thousands)
+(In t (housands)

 Ending balance, December 31, 2005 \$ 98,519

 Adjustment to purchase price allocations (172)

 Ending balance, March 31, 2006 \$ 98,347

 Adjustment to purchase price allocations (43)

 Ending balance, June 30, 2006 \$ 98,304

+Adjustment to purchase price allocations (1,127)

+Ending balance, September 30, 2006 \$ 97,177

-The Company reviews goodwill and other intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount of these assets may exceed their fair value.
+The Company reviews goodwill and other intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amounts of these assets may exceed their fair value.
 The Company concluded that it had one reporting unit and assigned the entire balance of goodwill to this reporting unit as of January 1, 2006 for purposes of performing an impairment test.
 The fair value of the reporting unit was determined using the Company's market capitalization as of January 1, 2006.
-The fair value on January 1, 2006 exceeded the net assets of the reporting unit, including goodwill.
-The carrying value of goodwill, including goodwill recorded as a result of the Speedera acquisition, will next be tested for impairment at January 1, 2007, unless events or changes in circumstances suggest a significant reduction in value prior thereto.
+The fair value on January 1, 2006 exceeded the fair value of net assets of the reporting unit, including goodwill.
+The carrying value of goodwill, including goodwill recorded as a result of the Speedera acquisition, will next be tested for impairment at January 1, 2007, unless events or changes in circumstances suggest a significant reduction in value prior to that date.